alisw/AliPhysics/MUON/READMEshuttle.txt

 MCH       PHYSICS                     read DCS HV values and    AliMUONHVSubprocessor
                                       put them into OCDB

-MCH       ELECTRONICS_CALIBRATION_RUN read ASCII gain files     prototype only = AliMUONGainSubprocessor
+MCH       CALIBRATION                 read ASCII gain files     AliMUONGainSubprocessor
                                       and put them into OCDB

 MTR       to be defined               to be defined             to be done